-Anders Indset ran from the side of the stage and leapt up to start the opening keynote of the DES 2017 digital transformation event.
-And he brought with him a contrarian message that we now spend too much time responding and reacting and not enough time thinking.
+Anders Indset ran from the side of the stage and leapt up to start the opening keynote of the DES 2017 digital transformation event in Madrid, Spain.
+He brought with him a contrarian message that we now spend too much time responding and reacting and not enough time thinking.

 The entrepreneur, author, and self-styled business philosopher was talking about setting priorities and leading rather than being caught up in a string of overstimulated moments.
 The message hit its mark with the audience of business executives and project leaders at the Madrid conference.